-Stories of summer camp.
-People who love camp say that non-camp people simply don't understand what's so amazing about camp.
-In this program, we attempt to bridge the gap of misunderstanding between camp people and non-camp people.
+People who love summer camp say that non-camp people simply don't understand what's so amazing about it.
+We attempt to bridge this gap of misunderstanding between camp people and non-camp people.

 Original harmonica music throughout the hour by Howard Levy.